Skip to main content

 The pages had:

-• Long explanations of features
+• Long explanations of features nobody read

-• Multiple CTAs competing for attention
+• Multiple CTAs competing for attention ("Try free," "Sign up," "Learn more," "Download app")

-• Generic stock imagery
+• Generic stock imagery that could've been on any SaaS site

-• Form fields asking for too much
+• Form fields asking for email before showing any value

 The Framework